Skip to content

 Most common problems I correct in secondary rhinoplasty

 Each nose I receive for revision tells a different story.
 But over the years, I have identified patterns that repeat.
-Understanding these patterns is essential to offer the best solution.
+Understanding these patterns is essential to offer an appropriate surgical plan.

 Saddle nose (depressed dorsum)